test1932/pyprop/README.md

 The following is an implementation of some tests for ensuring that the sorting function _sorted_ works correctly.
 The methodology follows that described in the previous section:

-    import pyprop.basicGenerators as bg
+    import pyproptest.basicGenerators as bg
-    import pyprop.testing as pytest
+    import pyproptest.testing as pytest

     class sortingTests:
         @staticmethod